farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 When creating a magic item, or when using magic that may be used multiple times in the same cast, you should likely define limits to the spell :

-- Either use the [Gear extra](https://fari.games/en/srds/fari-games/charge-rpg/gear-extra) for a protective item.
+- Either use the [Attachment extra](https://fari.games/en/srds/fari-games/charge-rpg/attachment-extra) for a protective item.
 - Use a "magic charge" clock that depletes with use (may or may not be replenished by the caster) that can be tracked on the character sheet, using `projects`.
 - For both of the aforementioned items, you may use [Keita Creation's repairs and restoration rules](https://keitacreates.itch.io/repairs-and-restorations)
 - Make the spell much harder to cast and more dangerous on further uses in the same scene.